- Hyperkeratosis is caused by excessive keratin production — This protein benefits your dog’s eyes, but too much of it damages their paws.

 Most dogs are hairy.
 But their paw pads shouldn’t be—unless they happen to be suffering from hyperkeratosis.
 This condition is caused by an overproduction of keratin, and can have several possible underlying factors.
 If your dog has this condition, you may notice what looks like abnormal hair growth on their paw pads, and nose if they have nasal hyperkeratosis.
 But it’s not actually hair, it’s dry skin.
 Let’s talk about how you can treat hyperkeratosis at home, as well as some advice on when it’s best to take your pup to the vet.

 What is paw pad hyperkeratosis?

-Paw pad Hyperkeratosis (AKA canine hyperkeratosis) is a skin condition that is caused by an overproduction of a protein called keratin.
-This leads to thickened or extra skin growth on their paw pads.
+Paw pad hyperkeratosis is a skin condition that is caused by an overproduction of a protein called keratin.
+This leads to thickened or extra skin growth on a dog’s nose or paw pads.
 Although there are varying levels of severity, the crusty, dry growth typically looks like hair.
 This is why it’s often referred to as ‘hairy feet’ or ‘paw pad’ hyperkeratosis.
 The good news is that hyperkeratosis is relatively easy to prevent, treat, and manage.
 Monitoring your dog’s paws regularly can help catch hyperkeratosis in its early stages before any cracking or bleeding (or worse—infection) happens.

 Common causes of hyperkeratosis

 - Genetics/breed.
-There’s no cure for what’s know as hereditary footpad hyperkeratosis, an immune system disorder that’s more common in certain breeds than others.
+There’s no cure for what’s known as hereditary footpad hyperkeratosis.
+It’s an immune system disorder that’s more common in certain breeds than others.
 Labradors, American bulldogs, and Boxers are especially prone to the condition.

 - Age.
 Older dogs are at a higher risk of hyperkeratosis.

 - Leishmaniasis.
-This is a disease caused by sandfly bites.
-If your dog is diagnosed with this disease, you’re required to report it to the CDC.
+Sandfly bites cause this nasty disease.
+If your dog is diagnosed with Leishmaniasis , you’re required to report it to the CDC.

 - Pemphigus foliaceus.
 This is an autoimmune disease that can occur in older and middle-aged dogs.

-- Zinc deficiency. zinc responsive dermatosis, among other deficiencies, can cause a variety of problems; hyperkeratosis is one of them.
+- Zinc deficiency.
+Zinc responsive dermatosis, among other deficiencies, can cause a variety of problems, including hyperkeratosis.

 How to treat and soothe hyperkeratosis

 There isn’t an easy-fix cure to completely resolve hyperkeratosis—such as a vaccine or definitive treatment.
-But there are four simple things you can do to reduce the severity and make your pup more comfortable.
+But here are four simple things you can do to reduce the severity and make your pup more comfortable:

-Ask your vet to remove excess skin (or teach you how) — Vets might remove the excess skin in certain cases.
+- Ask your vet to remove excess skin (or teach you how) — Vets might remove the excess skin in certain cases.
 If you feel comfortable enough to try the procedure at home, ask your vet to show you how.

-Pay a visit to the doggie sauna — Yes, you can take your pup to the doggie spa, but a DIY fix that may help is turning on the shower to create steam and having your dog chill out in the bathroom for a bit in some fragrance-free epsom salts.
+- Pay a visit to the doggie sauna — Yes, you can take your pup to the doggie spa, but a DIY fix that may help is turning on the shower to create steam and having your dog chill out in the bathroom for a bit in some fragrance-free epsom salts.
 The moisture will help the dry, cracked skin on their paws soften.

-Use an ointment a few times per day — A balm, butter, or ointment designed for dog paws is a great way to keep manage hyperkeratosis symptoms and help the skin heal.
-We put together a list of our favorite all-natural paw balms to help you hone in on the top products.
+- Use an ointment a few times per day — A balm, butter, or ointment designed for dog paws is a great way to manage hyperkeratosis symptoms and help the skin heal.
+We put together a list of our favorite all-natural dog paw balms to help you find the best solution.

 Ways to help prevent non-genetic hyperkeratosis